-- ASSESS The child is assessed thoroughly to identify the key area of need and 'next steps' targets will be produced. - PLAN Provision needed to support the child to achieve their 'next steps' targets is carefully planned to scaffold the child's learning towards their goal.
+- ASSESS The child will be assessed thoroughly to identify the key area of need and 'next steps' targets will be produced. - PLAN Provision needed to support the child to achieve their 'next steps' targets will be carefully planned to scaffold the child's learning towards their goal.
 This may be in the form of: intervention; curriculum adaptations; resourcing and additional support.
-If the support is through intervention (individual or small group work over and above what is offered to the class), this is delivered by skilled teachers/ teaching assistants. - DO The support planned is put in place and monitored over a period of time leading to review. - REVIEW Following the additional support, it is reviewed against the child's targets in order to consider next steps.
+If the support is through intervention (individual or small group work over and above what is offered to the class), this is delivered by skilled teachers/ teaching assistants. - DO The support planned is put in place and monitored over a period of time leading to review. - REVIEW Following the additional support, it will be reviewed against the child's targets in order to consider next steps.

-The above is in addition to the school's procedures for assessment used to assess children with SEND, such as teacher assessments, DfE national tests etc. Specific SEND toolkits are also used to get a detailed assessment of specific areas of need i.e. Boxall Profile, WellComm...
+The above is in addition to the school's procedures for assessment which are also used to assess children with SEND, such as teacher assessments, DfE tests etc.